 Speciesism is a prejudice similar to racism or sexism.
-It is the assignment of different values, rights or consideration to individuals solely on the basis of their species membership – the exclusion of all non-human animals from the rights, freedoms and protections afforded to humans.
+It is the assignment of different values, rights or consideration to individuals solely on the basis of their species.
 It’s the assumption of human superiority that ultimately leads to the exploitation of animals.

 Ask yourself – why do we love some animals but use, torture and eat others?
-Many of us live with companion animals, we consider them members of our families and assign them rights within our households.
-Dogs are our “best friends” and we serve our cats, we love our bunnies and we pet our hamsters etc. We recognise their sentience.
-If someone suggested, we eat them, we’d be horrified.
+Many of us live with companion animals; we consider them members of our families and assign them rights within our households.
+We pamper of our companion animals each day.
+We recognise their sentience.
+If someone suggested we eat them, we’d be horrified.
 Yet we don’t consider farmed animals as having the same individual personalities, sensitivities, or the will to live.

 All animals are sentient.
 They have complex relationships with members of their own kind, just like we do.
 They have individual personalities, just like we do.
 They love their offspring and have the inherent need to nurture, just like we do.
 They, just like us, have a strong will to live.